ryichando/webpapers/README.md

 # Simple Rules

-  - When multiple PDFs are provided, `main.pdf` is set as the primary paper PDF.
+  - When multiple PDFs are provided, `main.pdf` should be the primary paper PDF.